-Circle time would often occur during the first half of an hour of this slot.
-This allows children and educators to sit down and read a story, discuss world events, or engage in a calming thematic activity relevant to the current programme.
+The midday meeting will occur during the first half of an hour of this slot.
+This allows children and teachers to sit down and read a story, discuss world events, or engage in a calming thematic activity relevant to the current programme.
 The last 15 minutes are allocated to handwashing and sitting at the tables prepared for lunch.

 12:00 - 12:30

 Now, it is finally time to enjoy the delicious meal prepared by our lovely cook!